 Stand with feet apart.
 Lean forward, and place the palms on the floor.
-The left palm should be on floor just before the left leg; whereas place the right palm before the halfway mark between the two legs.
+The left palm should be on the floor just before the left leg; whereas place the right palm before the halfway mark between the two legs.

 Bring the right leg over the right arm and place the right thigh on the upper right arm just above the right elbow.
 Initially let the feet touch the floor to balance

 Bring the left leg in between the arms and as closer to the right leg as possible.

 Raise the legs.
-Interlock the feet by placing left feet over the right ankle.
+Interlock the feet by placing the left foot over the right ankle.
 Stretch the legs straight on the right side.
 Now the right arm is in between the legs and the weight of the body is on the arms.
-Adjust the position so that head and trunk are parallel to the floor by bending the arms suitably.
+Adjust the position so that the head and trunk are parallel to the floor by bending the arms suitably.

 Breathe Normally.
 Keep the position as long as it is comfortable.

 Repeat the steps with legs stretched on the other side for the same duration of time.

 The initial duration may be ten to fifteen seconds and one can increase the duration to two/three minutes accordingly.

 Follow Up Poses

 After doing this posture, one should resort to the practice of Corpse Pose for a couple of minutes.

-- It strengthens the muscles of abdomen and legs, wrist and elbows and boost their flexibility.
+- It strengthens the muscles of the abdomen and legs, wrist and elbows, and boosts their flexibility.

 - This Pose redirects the Apana upwards and thereby helps in Kundalini Yoga.

-- It gives control over nerves of the body and Nadis.
+- It gives control over the nerves of the body and Nadis.